 This new technique which has gained popularity over the past few years has been clinically shown to be safe and 100% effective and is nothing short of astounding in helping children and adults regain normal digestive function very rapidly.

 The effects of a clinic or DIY fecal transplant cannot be replicated with any other technique.
 It can best be described as “probiotic treatment on steroids”.
 Some holistic doctors around the country are quietly performing the procedure for their patients, but the good news is that people can easily do it safely at home with a $10 enema bag.
 No insurance companies to haggle with and no expense/travel long distances to find a doctor who will do it for you.

 Just be sure to select a healthy donor.
 According to Biodynamic Wellness, exclusively breastfed, vaginally delivered babies from Moms who follow the principles of Traditional Diet would be ideal donors along with an older sibling or adult with the same background.

-Drainage remedies like those from UNDA, Heel, Pekana and Guna are also extremely helpful (and easy to administer) in healing the mucosa lining of the gut and respiratory tracts.
+Drainage remedies like those from UNDA, Heel, Pekana, and Guna are also extremely helpful (and easy to administer) in healing the mucosal lining of the gut and respiratory tracts.